 Distributing investments along a wide range of assets to minimise investment risk is termed diversification.
 It is a part of asset allocation, which refers to how much of an investment is allocated to different assets or clusters of comparable holdings.

 For example, if you invested in fruits and vegetables — pears, avocados, cauliflower, and lettuce — your asset classes would be fruits and vegetables.

-Diversification is beneficial since it distributes risk along with a variety of commodities within the same portfolio.
-An investment strategy is crucial because it decreases the danger of a company’s trend alteration in one asset, which significantly influences an investment portfolio.
+Diversification is important since it distributes risk along with a variety of commodities within the same portfolio.
+A diversified investment strategy is important because it decreases the danger of a company’s trend alteration in one asset, significantly influencing an investment portfolio.